anajilly/fizzbuzz_swiftnav/README.md

 sys	0m0.004s
 ```

-And the same run again with two visiblity flags so that the Fibonacci number is question is printed for every report, and the -a flag to marks BuzzFizz with an asterisk whenever the primality is not strictly guaranteed.
+And the same run again with two visiblity flags so that the Fibonacci number is question is printed for every report, and the -a flag marks BuzzFizz with an asterisk whenever the primality is not strictly guaranteed.
 ```
 ana@trifle:~/code/experiments/fizzbuzz_swiftnav/build (dev)$ time ./fizzbuzz -lf -z -vv -a 3000 | grep BuzzFizz
 F_4: 2: BuzzFizz